snowplow/snowplowanalytics.com/_posts/2018-08-21-iglu-r10-released/index.md

 permalink: /blog/2018/08/21/iglu-r10-tiflis-released/
 ---

-We are excited to announce the release of Iglu R10 Tiflis, paving the way for a smoother Igluctl workflow.
+We are excited to announce the release of Iglu R10 Tiflis, paving the way for a smoother igluctl workflow.
 This release also introduces small but important updates to Iglu Server and core libraries.

 1. [Schema workflow, simplified](#schema-workflow)